-Following the findings of the Birthplace in England study,14 the National Institute of Health and Care Excellence (NICE) recommends that pregnant women at low risk of complications should be encouraged to plan birth in a midwife-led setting (at home or in a midwife-led unit) and that women with certain health conditions or pregnancy complications give birth in an obstetric unit.15 This is echoed by Better Births, the report on the English maternity review, and The Best Start, the Scottish maternity review report.^{1, 2}
+Following the findings of the Birthplace in England study, 14 the National Institute for Health and Care Excellence (NICE) recommends that women at low risk of complications are advised that planning birth in a midwife-led unit (or at home if this is not their first baby) would be particularly suitable for them, and that women with certain health conditions or pregnancy complications plan birth in an obstetric unit.
+15 This is echoed by Better Births, the report on the English maternity review, and The Best Start, the Scottish maternity review report. ^{1, 2}